dzegel/DynamockServer/README.md

 ### PUT `<dynamock-path-base>/expectations`
 Setup a mocked response by registering an expectation and the response to return when the expectation is positively matched.
-An expectation name is provided to be used by the client to associate the returned expectation ids to their respective registered expectations.
+An expectation name is provided to be used by the client to associate the returned expectation-ids to their respective registered expectations.
 Previously registered expectations which are identical to expectations provided will have their respective responses overridden with the responses provided and will keep the ids the expectations were originally registered with.

 **Content-Type:** application/json